 As a new type of technical textiles, medical textiles play an increasingly important protective role in medical care.
 Medical materials include various soft products used in medical and sanitary applications, including surgical, prosthetic, and dental applications.
 Due to the aging of consumers and health advocates, long-term demand is expected to remain strong.

-Due to the covid situation, all the countries need to re-establish their economics.
-Otherwise, existing gaps in prosperity, technology, and productivity may widen across national borders.
-These changes require some tactical changes, including strengthening and expanding processing capabilities, filling in infrastructure gaps, developing sustainable textile and apparel manufacturing facilities, and strengthening the country’s overseas image as a preferred destination for textiles and manufactured products.
+Due to the COVID situation, all the countries need to re-establish their economies.
+Otherwise, prosperity, technology, and productivity gaps may widen across national borders.
+These changes require tactical changes, including strengthening and expanding processing capabilities, filling infrastructure gaps, developing sustainable textile and apparel manufacturing facilities, and strengthening the country’s overseas image as a preferred destination for textiles and manufactured products.

 This change also requires new cooperation between many different participants.
 Brands and weaving factories can also achieve a stronger company vertical integration.
 Such collaboration can create huge added value within the country and provide a high return on investment.